raph-ael/php-sdk-for-XING/README.md

 This is **no official package** from XING AG!

-You can find more information at https://dev.xing.com/ about the Xing API.
+You can find more information about the XING API at https://dev.xing.com/

 # Requirements